 It's here that you're perhaps going to notice the biggest differences in the two sticks if you're flicking between them on two HDMI ports.
 Amazon favours the Amazon Prime services, like Amazon Video and Amazon Music, while Now TV puts Sky channel packages front and centre.

 So, if you want to see The Grand Tour, the Amazon stick is a good bet; if you prefer Game of Thrones, then the Now TV device might be a better option.
-You can't get Amazon services on the Now TV stick and vice versa, and you don't get the likes of Netflix on the Now TV Smart Stick either.
+You can't get Amazon services on the Now TV stick and vice versa, though Netflix was recently added.
 Freeview catch up apps are available on both.

 The Now TV Smart Stick is the perfect portal to Sky's channels, and you've got four passses or packages to choose from: Entertainment (£7.99/month), covering box sets and Sky Atlantic, Sky Cinema (£9.99/month), Sky Sports (£33.99/month), and Kids (£2.99/month).
 That might sound like a lot, but it's cheaper than a satellite subscription.

 If the Now TV Smart Stick has the better premium channels, the Amazon Fire TV Stick has a broader selection of channels and apps.
 You get Amazon Video and Netflix, as we've already mentioned, plus Spotify and a bunch of other Android games and apps.

 Now TV Smart Stick vs Amazon Fire TV Stick: Price

 There's another area where the Now TV Smart Stick really stands out – price.
 You can pick one up for just £14.99, though the Sky packages cost extra on top of that, so the entry price is really just for Freeview and a few other apps.